Good leaders must first become good servants.

 —Robert K. Greenleaf

 The Scrum Master role is a special role for an Agile Team member who spends much of her time helping other team members communicate, coordinate, and cooperate; generally, this person assists the team in meeting their delivery goals.
 The Scrum Master is a servant leader who helps teams self-organize, self-manage, and deliver via effective Agile practices.
-The Scrum Master supports and enforces the rules of the Scrum process and other rules that the team has agreed upon.
+The Scrum Master supports and coaches the practices, principles and mindset of the SAF and other process rules the team has agreed to.
 The Scrum Master also helps the team coordinate with other teams on the Agile Release Train and communicates status to management as needed.

 Responsibilities on the Team